 Installment loans differ from payday loans by having longer terms and regular payments.
 With a payday loan, the entire amount comes due at the end of a set period, usually two weeks to a month.
 Installment loans have high rates – not as high as payday loans but higher than a personal loan or a credit card.
 Also, like payday loans, there’s no credit check or collateral required to apply.

-The Pew Charitable Trust recently published a report on installment loans and how state laws impact them.
+A report published by The Pew Charitable Trust considers installment loans and how state laws impact them.
 Like payday loans, each state regulates installment loans differently, though installment loans tend to be less strictly regulated than payday loans.

 Pew found that installment loans are about three or four times less expensive than payday or title loans.
 Often, an installment loan will have payments that are 5 percent or less of the borrower’s monthly income.